argilla-io/argilla/argilla/docs/community/contributor.md

 Additionally, we will include your changes in the next release based on our [development branch](https://github.com/argilla-io/argilla/tree/develop).

-We will probably contact you, but if you would like to send your personal information (LinkedIn, profile picture, GitHub) to [David](mailto:david@argilla.io), he can set everything up for receiving your JustDiggit bunds and a LinkedIn shoutout.

 ## Additional resources

 Here are some helpful resources for your reference.